China's Meituan lowers commissions in response to regulatory guidance | Business

 - China

-China’s food delivery giant Meituan said on Tuesday that it would lower commissions for merchants on its platform, including capping fees for small and medium sized merchants facing operational difficulties at 5%.
+Chinese food delivery giant Meituan said on Tuesday that it would lower commissions for merchants on its platform, including capping fees for around a million small and medium-sized merchants facing operational difficulties at 5% this year.

-Chinese regulators last month issued guidance for online food delivery platforms to reduce service fees to help to lower operating costs for catering businesses, to promote a faster recovery from the pandemic in the services sector.
+It would also cut half of the commissions, capping at one yuan per order, for catering vendors in pandemic-hit areas, Meituan said, adding that it aimed to achieve full nationwide transparency in charging commissions this year.
+Chinese regulators last month issued guidance for online food delivery platforms to reduce service fees to help to lower operating costs for catering businesses, in order to promote faster recovery from the pandemic in the services sector.

+The proposed policy had wiped as much as $26 billion off the market capitalization of Meituan, China's dominant food delivery platform, on the issuing day.
+The market had overreacted to the government's guidance, as the policy was not intended to target the platform economy, a Chinese state-run newspaper Economic Daily said in a commentary last week.

+Meituan currently charges around 12% in commissions for its food delivery business, a unit accounting for more than 50% of its total revenue, according to analysts' estimates.
+Meituan is expected to experience short-term operational pressure as its food delivery business' profit margin is already thin, according to a research report published by SPDB International last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)